Azure/azure-relay-bridge/CONFIG.md

 ## Configuration File

-The configuration file is a YAML file that specifies options that apply to the machine or user.
+The configuration file is a YAML (or JSON) file that specifies options that apply to the machine or user.
 The machine level options are always read and then complemented by or overridden by the user-level options.

 The configuration file can exist in three locations: